-According to Shimizu engineers these green float cities will not only be zero-energy, but also carbon-negative.
+According to Shimizu engineers, these green float cities will not only be zero-energy but also carbon-negative.
 The cities will have carbon recovery and ocean sequestration systems to generate power from ocean waves.
-They would be surrounded by mangroes, plants that are a natural barrier to the elements.
+They would be surrounded by mangroves, plants that are a natural barrier to the elements.

-The ZEN building, one of the largest structures in the world with zero-energy designation, expects to host over 1,500 well-paying jobs.
-Besides the academic usage, several business have moved already, including:
+The ZEN building, one of the largest structures in the world with the zero-energy designation, expects to host over 1,500 well-paying jobs.
+Besides academic usage, several businesses have moved to ZEN already, including:

 - The high-tech Irish company DPS Engineering will occupy 5,000 square feet. to house 56 employees.
 DSP, which has offices in Boston and Silicon Valley, will make the ZEN location the headquarters of its U.S. Advance Technology Group.

 - IEEE GlobalSpec, the world's largest online destination for engineers, delivering the single source for critical engineering content, information, insight, tools and community for engineers and technical professionals across multiple industries and disciplines.